Send the link below via email or IMCopy

 Pressure on slaves to reduce production costs - abuses

-Contrary to what abolitionists alleged - slave labor was more proffitable that free labor according to research.
+Contrary to what abolitionists alleged - slave labor was more profitable that free labor according to research.

 Attempts of rebellion were followed by severe repression